robotology-playground/WBI-Toolbox/README.md

    * `Ts`        =  `0.10`           (for example)
    * `ROBOT_DOF` =  `25`             (in the case of `icub`/`icubGazeboSim`.
 For `iCubHeidelberg01` it's 15 e.g.)
 * At this point you can run your simulation.
-* **IMPORTANT** For your simulations you might want to drop into your simulink model the `ySynchronizer` block which will synchronize the simulation time with the yarp time, given a specified period `Ts`.
-For this to work you need to first define the environmental variable `$YARP_CLOCK=/clock`, launch `yarpserver` and finally gazebo as `gazebo -s libgazebo_yarp_clock.so` (remember to update your `gazebo-yarp-plugins` repository with the latest version).
-The rest works as usual.

-Shall you find any issue or problem, please feel free to submit an issue with the proper label and it will be addressed as soon as possible.
 -------------------------------------------------------------------------------------------------------------